-Soon to advance Ukraine’s IT development infrastructure even further is Lviv’s Innovation District IT Park.
+Soon to advance the Ukrainian nation’s IT development infrastructure even further is Lviv’s Innovation District IT Park.
 Currently under construction, this major $160 million development will provide 14,000 workplaces, a technology lab, hotel, childcare facilities and leisure outlets.

 Forums and events

-Ukraine’s fintech credentials are also attracting visitors to a growing number of related forums and events held in the country.
+Ukraine’s fintech credentials are also attracting visitors to a growing number of related forums and events held in the country and Eastern Europe.
 Among the most prominent of these is the Ukrainian Banking Forum, which reaches its eighth edition in October.
 This annual event sees C-suite bankers and financiers mingle with regulators and market influencers to discuss the challenges and opportunities in the Ukrainian banking sector and the country’s role in the global financial system.

 Each April brings the Ukrainian Fintech Forum, which gathers the country’s community of financial ecosystem stakeholders.
 Welcoming 1,500 visitors, the one-day event features presentations, panel discussions and networking opportunities, with previous representation among the speakers from the likes of the National Bank of Ukraine and First Ukrainian International Bank.